John Strachey (politician): Attlee Government and after

 Returning to the Labour Party, he was chosen to be the Labour candidate for Dundee early in 1943.

 He was re-elected to Parliament in 1945 initially representing Dundee.
 He was immediately appointed Under-Secretary of State for Air and is widely credited as having been responsible for ignoring Air Chief Marshal Sir Arthur Harris and, by implication, Bomber Command from the Victory Honours List.
 This may have been retaliation for Harris' request to have Strachey removed from his wartime post within the Directorate of Bombing Operations due to Strachey's changeable political persuasions, a request that was not successful as Strachey remained in the post until the end of the war.

 During the Palestine Emergency, Strachey's support for Zionism went as far as collaborating against the British Mandate government.
 One such attack in which he was implicated was the Night of the Bridges.
 Although no British soldiers were killed in the initial attacks, 20-year-old Royal Engineer Roy Charles Allen was killed while trying to defuse an undetonated bomb.
-Christopher Mayhew later recounted the collaboration in his book Publish It Not: The Middle East Cover-up:"One day, Crossman, now in the House of Commons, came to see Strachey … [Crossman] had heard from his friends in the Jewish Agency that they were contemplating an act of sabotage … Should this be done, or should it not?
-Few would be killed … Crossman asked Strachey for his advice … The next day in the smoking room at the House of Commons, Strachey gave his approval to Crossman.
-The Haganah went ahead and blew up all the bridges over the [River] Jordan."
-He was appointed Minister of Food in May 1946 and became a Privy Counsellor that same year.
+Hugh Thomas claims in his biography of Strachey that:"One day, Crossman, now in the House of Commons, came to see Strachey.
+The former was devoting his efforts to the Zionist cause.
+He had heard from his friends in the Jewish Agency that they were contemplating an act of sabotage, not only for its own purpose but to demonstrate to the world their capacities.
+Should this be done, or should it not?
+Few would be killed.
+But would it help the Jews?
+Crossman asked Strachey his advice, and Strachey, a member of the Defence Committee of the Cabinet, undertook to find out.
+The next day in the smoking room of the House of Commons, Strachey gave his approval to Crossman.
+The Haganah went ahead and blew up all the bridges over the Jordan. " He was appointed Minister of Food in May 1946 and became a Privy Counsellor that same year.
 His appointment owed much to his reputation as a confidently facile speaker and for being ultra-efficient.
 However, his time in office was beset with problems about food rationing.
 His obituary in The Glasgow Herald noted he had introduced bread rationing almost as soon as he took up his new office and that although he defended the policy as being "forced on him by world shortage", this was deeply unpopular; from then on he and his junior minister Dr Edith Summerskill were faced with "constant criticism which would have tried spirits more patient than those of Strachey".
 Another issue which he was a proponent of was the Tanganyika groundnut scheme.
 The same obituarist opined that Strachey's defence of the "ill-fated groundnuts scheme" was "more notable for loyalty than discretion".